-Mr. Pickle is a highly decorated Vietnam Veteran who served with the 1st Cavalry Division in 1968-69.
+Mr. Pickle is a decorated Vietnam Veteran who served with the 1st Cavalry Division in 1968-69.
 Among his awards are the Bronze Star, Purple Heart, 7 Air Medals (2 for valor), 3 Army Commendation Medals, Vietnamese Cross of Gallantry, and the Combat Infantry Badge.

-Mr. Pickle formerly served on the President's Medal of Valor Award Committee and currently serves on numerous University, Fund and Corporate Boards.
-He is a former member of the 2004 Presidential Election Advisory Committee.
+Mr. Pickle served on the President's Medal of Valor Award Committee and currently serves on numerous not-for-profit and corporate boards.
+He was a member of the 2004 Presidential Election Advisory Committee.

-Sandor Rosenberg, 70, is the founder of the Company and has been Chairman of the Board and Chief Executive Officer of the Company since 1979, and President since 1998.
+Sandor Rosenberg, 71, is the founder of the Company and has been Chairman of the Board and Chief Executive Officer of the Company since 1979, and President since 1998.
 Mr. Rosenberg holds a B.S. degree in Aerospace Engineering from Rensselaer Polytechnic Institute, and has done graduate studies in Operations Research at George Washington University.